passions-blog/Genetic-Algorithms-Classic-Example-001/README.md

 # Genetic-Algorithms-Classic-Example-001
-A TypeScript code showing how classing Genetic Algorithm works.
+A JavaScript widget showing how classing Genetic Algorithm works.

+Please visit my blog to find out more about Genetic Algorithms: https://portfolio.porombka.pl .